0x4D31/galah/README.md

 })
 ```

-Set `enabled: false` for any rule in `rules.yaml` that you want the service to ignore.
 Any unused option fields can be left empty to rely on their defaults.